 Average 83.3 inches of snowfall a year.

 Boulder offers countless year-round recreational activities.
-Take advantage of the 200 miles of public hiking and biking trails, approximately 43,000 acres of open space or the Boulder Creek Path, which runs through the middle of own.
+Take advantage of the 200 miles of public hiking and biking trails and approximately 43,000 acres of open space.

 Arts & Culture

-Boulder is ranked third in the country when it comes to the number of working artists per capita.
-There are more than 30 art galleries, six local museums, a dozen movie and stage theaters and many festivals in town, including the Colorado Shakespeare Festival, Colorado Music Festival and Chautauqua Summer Series.
+Boulder was named one of the top ten most vibrant arts communities among medium-sized U.S. cities.
+There are about 15 art galleries, six local museums, a dozen movie and stage theaters and many festivals in town, including the Colorado Shakespeare Festival, Colorado Music Festival and Chautauqua Summer Series.